RaisingAwesome/Ghost-Catcher-Cam/README.md

 b.
 Open a terminal and type the following to enable the camera and SSH interface

       sudo raspi-config #enable the camera, SSH

+c.
+Get rid of the Trash can.
+Click the "Start" button, then Preferences-->Appearance Settings-->Wastebasket

 ### 2. Install PiTFT Display Kernal per Adafuit: